What does it mean to age gracefully?

 After making these determinations, you can determine which apps and functions would be most useful or fun for them.

-It can be a hard choice in deciding among all the many apps available.
-Some can be downloaded to either the iPhone, iPad, or other tablets/mobile phone while others may have a separate version of the same app for each.
+It can be a hard choice to decide among all the many apps available.
+Some can be downloaded to either the iPhone, iPad or other tablets/mobile phones, while others may have a separate version of each app.

 The interests and needs of seniors should be the basis for determining which apps they should master

 After a selection is made, proceed slowly.
 Do not overwhelm the senior who is just beginning to use a smart device with too much all at once.

 Let them learn something simple to build their confidence and then advance to more complex items.
 Be patient and repeat the steps as often as necessary.